 Extract: 2 min.

 Production: UNESCO IITE, producer.
-UNESCO's contribution to climate change mitigation and adaptation, co-producer.
+UNESCO's contribution to climate change mitigation and adaptation, sponsor.

 Library catalogue (UNESDOC): 231951